Professor Tony Pederson, Chair

 The Journalism Complex is a secured area where journalism majors are permitted 24-hour access.
 The concept and design of the Journalism Complex promote the individualized instruction for which the Division of Journalism is known.
 Each student is encouraged to spend as much time as desired on highly specialized equipment to pursue projects and assignments in a professional media work environment.

 Strong writing skills are essential to the student’s success in the division’s journalism curriculum and later in the profession of journalism.
-Students may enroll in journal-ism classes as first-year students.
+Students may enroll in journalism classes as first-year students.
 Those seeking permission to major or minor in the Division of Journalism must have completed 24 hours of study, which may include transfer hours.
-Students must also have taken DISC 1312 (or equivalent) and earned a minimum grade of B in this course.
-Students are required to take JOUR 2103 before further journalism study, and they must declare the major or minor before taking JOUR 2312 .
+Students must also have taken DISC 1312 (or equivalent), JOUR 2103 , and JOUR 2302 , with a minimum combined GPA of 2.5 across these three courses, with no grade lower than C+ in any one of them.
+Students must declare the major or minor before taking JOUR 2312 .
 Students transferring from other universities must have completed equivalent courses and obtained the equivalent GPA in those courses before they can be considered a major candidate in the Division of Journalism.
 The Journalism Division has a focus on and commitment to diversity, recognizing the need for diversity in media and communications in the 21st century.